Quick Answer

 Exam Tip: Gotchas

 - A stabilizing bid can be AT OR BELOW the offering price; it cannot exceed it.
 Common misconception: that the bid "tracks the market."
-It tracks downward only.
+It tracks downward only, and Regulation M only permits stabilizing to prevent or retard a decline, never to push the price up.

 - Only ONE stabilizing bid at a time in the principal market.
 Multiple bids would create an artificial floor; the rule allows a single ceiling-capped bid.